Matt Barnes (American football)

-Matt Barnes (born May 27, 1986) is an American football coach who is currently the defensive coordinator for the Memphis Tigers.
-He previously served as the special teams coordinator and defensive backs coach at Ohio State.
+Matt Barnes (born May 27, 1986) is an American college football coach.
+He is the co-defensive coordinator and safeties coach for Mississippi State University, positions he has held since 2024.
+He previously served as the special teams coordinator and defensive backs coach at Ohio State and defensive coordinator for Memphis.

 Playing career

 Barnes played linebacker for Salisbury University.

 Barnes played Tailback and Safety for the Urbana Hawks during their then State record 50 game win streak.
 Becoming, along with Billy Gaines and Eric Lenz, one of the only Sophomores to make the start for Dave Carruthers at Urbana.

 Coaching career

 Barnes began his coaching career in 2009 as the running backs coach for Delaware Valley University.
 In 2010, he coached running backs West Virginia Wesleyan College.
 In 2011, Barnes served as offensive coordinator and quarterbacks coach for West Virginia Wesleyan.

 Barnes got his first coaching opportunity at the Division I level as a graduate assistant at the University of Florida.
 He held this role from 2012-2014.

 In 2015, he joined the staff at the University of Michigan as a defensive analyst.

 From 2016-2018, he served as linebackers coach and special teams coordinator for the University of Maryland.